History of Solidarity: Early strikes (1980)

 Strikes did not occur merely due to problems that had emerged shortly before the labor unrest, but due to governmental and economic difficulties spanning more than a decade.
 In July 1980, Edward Gierek's government, facing economic crisis, decided to raise prices while slowing the growth of wages.
 At once there ensued a wave of strikes and factory occupations, with the biggest strikes taking place in the area of Lublin.
 The first strike started on July 8, 1980 in the State Aviation Works in Świdnik.
 Although the strike movement had no coordinating center, the workers had developed an information network to spread news of their struggle.
 A "dissident" group, the Workers' Defence Committee (KOR), which had originally been set up in 1976 to organize aid for victimized workers, attracted small groups of working-class militants in major industrial centers.
 At the Lenin Shipyard in Gdańsk, the firing of Anna Walentynowicz, a popular crane operator and activist, galvanized the outraged workers into action.

 On August 14, the shipyard workers began their strike, organized by the Free Trade Unions of the Coast (Wolne Związki Zawodowe Wybrzeża).
 The workers were led by electrician Lech Wałęsa, a former shipyard worker who had been dismissed in 1976, and who arrived at the shipyard late in the morning of August 14.
 The strike committee demanded the rehiring of Walentynowicz and Wałęsa, as well as the according of respect to workers' rights and other social concerns.
 In addition, they called for the raising of a monument to the shipyard workers who had been killed in 1970 and for the legalization of independent trade unions.
 The workers may have timed the strike to coincide with the nearby Intervision Song Contest, which many international journalists attended.
+On August 16, an agreement had been reached under which the government agreed to raise wages at the Lenin shipyard and reinstate several sacked workers, which the union agreed to accept in exchange for ending the occupation of the Lenin shipyard while the issue of free trade unions was left unresolved.
+When the agreement was announced, there was a grass-roots revolt led by several of the striking women workers who demanded the right to free trade unions being guaranteed as a number of strikes in the 1970s had been ended with similar agreements only for the state to renege later on.